echester/aoc2024/README.md

 This is only a minimally cleaned up part 1 - which ought to be (and was) a MAHOOSIVE RED FLAG for part 2.

+_(many hours later...)_

+So yeah part 2 was hard, or at least, was hard to understand and build a sensible data structure for.
+I'm a bit disappointed at how short the solution is when you work out how to do it.
+My main issue here was really screwing up by tracking things that were buyer (monkey) specific on price (bananas) at global scope when they needed to be initialised again every time around.

+## Day 25 - Code Chronical

+[PERL]

+(bit behind with part 2s :( )

+I always look forward to the final day because its easy.
+This was just building lists and checking the totals weren't exceeded.
+Nothing interesting here, and many ways to solve it.
+I chose to flip the grids sideways and use `index` of `#` or `.` to get the lengths of keys and locks.
+I've used more loops than needed, which is tedious -- it would be nice to build the data structure on-the-fly while reading input instead of having a second step of post-processing the grids.
+Oh well.
+Its Christmas Day, and I've not had more than 4 hours sleep for over a week.

+Merry winterval.